houndsolo/ansible-vyos-config/README.md

 ```

-why does fw-rules/template not need 'set' in the beginning of commands
+why does fw-rules/template not need 'set' in the beginning of commands?

+extra spacing maybe :x